UAlaska-IT/http_platform/README.md

 Creates a private key and both SS certificate and CSR corresponding to this key.
 May fetch a certificate and key from Vault.
+Included by the default recipe.

 ### http_platform::certbot_cert

 Uses a previously installed server to fetch a trusted certificate from Let's Encrypt by using Certbot.
+Included by the default recipe.

+### http_platform::firewall

+Adds rules that accept incoming connections for HTTP and HTTPS.
+Included by the default recipe.

 ## Attributes